-Date: The next election in Lincoln will be on Tuesday, August 14, 2018, for the State Primary.
-Early voting will begin by June 29, 2018; please request your absentee ballots as soon as possible if you need to vote early.
+Date: The General Election will be on Tuesday, November 6, 2018.
+Early voting will begin by September 22, 2018; please request your absentee ballots as soon as possible if you need to vote early.

 NEW Location of polling place: Lincoln Town Office,